G4 by Golpa is a type of All-on-4 implants that can be done within 24 hours.

 If none of these locations are convenient, you may want to consider another brand of implant.
+Places like First Point Dental or EON Clinics may have comparable options.
 You can call the number below to get connected with an implant dentist in your area so you can discuss your options:

 G4 dental implants cost

 The G4 by Golpa cost starts at $16,500 for a single arch and the G4 implant cost for a full mouth starts at $29,500.

 G4 by Golpa prices are actually pretty reasonable when you think about the time saved.
 They are also comparable to the costs of All-on-4s which can range from $12,000 to $25,000 per arch.

 G4 implants warranty

 G4 by Golpa implants are manufacture warrantied for life…sort of.
 If your G4 implant fails within a year of getting it implanted, G4 will replace it at no cost.
 However, after a year goes by, you can get your implant replaced and G4 will pay for implants, including the abutments, sedation, and any new bridges that need to be made.
 You will be responsible for paying the surgical costs for removal and replacement.
 The surgical costs for each removed/replaced implants are $1,500.

 Make sure you carefully read all of the conditions of the warranty.
 If you smoke or use nicotine in any form, including vaping, or develop an uncontrolled systemic health problem, you will not be covered by the warranty.

 G4 implants are recommended for those who are currently wearing dentures.
 If your dentures feel loose, or uncomfortable, or you simply want a better teeth-replacement option, you may want to consider G4 dental implants instead.